ZeroCM/zcm/docs/philosophy.md

     /* populate msg */
     send_message(m);

-The `send_message()` funtion would automatically encode the message in an optimal binary format, and send the encoded data through the desired transport protocol.
+The `send_message()` function would automatically encode the message in an optimal binary format, and send the encoded data through the desired transport protocol.

 Then, we could imagine a receiver that simply gets a callback triggered: